-In order to develop various objectives that are able to assess different aspects of the educational experience, researchers have develop three domains of learning.
+In order to develop various objectives that are able to assess different aspects of the educational experience, researchers have developed three domains of learning.
 The domains are cognitive, affective, and psychomotor.
-Each domain has several levels of behavior from simple to complex and within each level there are many verbs that can be used to develop the action component of an objective.
+Each domain has several levels of behavior from simple to complex and within each level, there are many verbs that can be used to develop the active component of an objective.

 Cognitive Domain (Bloom’s Taxonomy)

 The cognitive domain has six levels that address cognitive learning.
 Verbs for each level can be found on the internet